jmuelbert/cleardirectory/.github/CONTRIBUTING.md

 # Contributing to cleardirectory

-First time contributing to jmbde-aspnet ?
-Read our [Code of Conduct](https://github.com/jmuelbert/cleardirectory/blob/master/CODE_OF_CONDUCT.md#code-of-conduct).
+First time contributing to cleardirectory ?
+Read our [Code of Conduct](https://github.com/jmuelbert/cleardirectory/blob/master/.github/CODE_OF_CONDUCT.md#code-of-conduct).

 ## Report a bug